This topic describes how to use the data transmission service to synchronize data from OceanBase Database to a Kafka instance.

 Destination

 If you have created a Kafka data source, select it from the drop-down list.
-If not, click New Data Source in the drop-down list to create one in the dialog box on the right side.
+If not, click New Data Source in the drop-down list and create one in the dialog box that appears on the right.
 For more information, see Create a Kafka data source.

 Click Next.
-On the Select Synchronization Type page, specify the synchronization type for the current data synchronization project.
+On the Select Synchronization Type page, specify the synchronization types for the current data synchronization task.

-Valid values: Full Synchronization and Incremental Synchronization.
+The supported synchronization types are Full Synchronization and Incremental Synchronization.
 Options for Incremental Synchronization are DML Synchronization and DDL Synchronization.
-Options for DML Synchronization are
+The supported DML operations are

 INSERT